emSali/42_philosophers/README.md

 **pthread_join**: takes two paramenters.
 1. the value of 'pthread_t' variable and void **ret. ret is a variable in which the return value of the called function from p_thread_create can be saved in.

 **pthread_mutex_init**: initializes a mutex.
-First parameter is the adress to a 'pthread_mutex_t' type variable.
+Fiphilosopher_staterst parameter is the adress to a 'pthread_mutex_t' type variable.
 Second one is attributes, when passing NULL, they are set to default

 **pthread_mutex_destroy**: destroys the created mutex.
 Takes adress to the 'pthread_mutex_t' type variable as only argument